Theming System

 CSS Variables

-/* Brand colors - don't change with theme */
+/* Brand colors stay stable */

 :root {